-National Archaeological Museum
+National Archaeological Museum in Athens

 Families should know

-- For families with a buggy there is a ramp at the side entrance of the museum located at Vasileos Irakleiou St. If you do have a buggy, you might have some difficulty moving around the museum
+- For families with a buggy; there is a ramp at the side entrance of the museum located at Vasileos Irakleiou St. If you do have a buggy, you might have some difficulty moving around the museum

-- During free entrance days the museum is normally crowded
+- During free-entrance-days, the museum gets crowded